CARTOGRAPHY READING LIST

-One thing you’ll likely notice: almost none of them are “cartography” books.
+One thing you’ll notice: almost none of them are “cartography” books.

 Modern cartography lies at the intersection of many other disciplines, and there’s much from these disciplines that’s directly applicable to cartography.
 But there’s also another reason: if someone wanted to create Google Maps or Apple Maps from scratch, there’s currently no book that serves as a good starting point.
 (Something I’ll rectify soon.)

 So instead of teaching you cartography directly, these books will speak to many of cartography’s foundational elements, such as color and typography.

-Often the key to learning something new is to boil it down to its fundamentals and build up your knowledge from there.
+Often the key to learning something new is to boil it down to its fundamentals and then build up your knowledge from there.
 And that’s exactly what these books will do: they’ll teach you the first principles behind cartography’s fundamentals – principles that you can build upon as you create your own designs.

 ⭐️ = Up to three chapters or sections that are especially worthwhile.

 🔑 = A key passage, quote, or insight.